Prison Cafe Serves Up Food for Public, Job Skills for Inmates

 Translate this page

-Corrections appreciates you visiting for first-hand information about what we do.
-Corrections employees seek to perform their duties with accountability, honor and integrity.
-Our two main goals entail keeping the public safe and helping offenders succeed.
+Thank you for visiting our public Web site for first-hand information about what we do.
+Corrections employees seek to perform their jobs with accountability, honor and integrity.
+Our two main goals are keeping the public safe and helping offenders succeed in returning to the community as law-abiding citizens.
 We welcome feedback and look forward to serving you.
-Please visit our Frequently Asked Questions or contact us.